-- 1. Incorporated association: The company must be incorporated or registered tender the companies Act 1956. without registration no companies Act.
-1956.
+- 1. Incorporated Association: The company must be incorporated or registered under the companies Act 2013 or any other previous act.
 Without registration no company can come into existence. - 2.
 Seperate Legal Existence: It is created by law and it is a distinct legal entity independent of its members.
 It can own property, enter into contracts, can file suits in its own name. - 3.
 Perpetual Existence :- Death, insolvency and insanity or change of members as no effect on the life of a company It can come to an end only through the prescribed legal procedure. - 4.
-Limited Liability :- The liability of every member is limited to the nominal value of the shares bought by him or to the amt. guaranteed by him. - Transferability of shares :- Shares of public Co. are easily transferable.
-But there are certain restrictions on transfer of share of private Co. - Common Seal :- It is the official signature of the company and it is affixed on all important documents of company. - 7.
-Separation of ownership and control: Management of company is in the hands of elected representatives of shareholders known individually as c., rector and collectively as board of directors.
+Limited Liability :- The liability of every member is limited to the nominal value of the shares bought by him or to the amount guaranteed by him. - Transferability of shares :- Shares of public company are easily transferable.
+But there are certain restrictions on transfer of share of private company. - 6.
+Common Seal :- It is the official signature of the company and it is affixed on all important documents of company. - 7.
+Separation of ownership and control: Management of company is in the hands of elected representatives of shareholders known individually as director and collectively as board of directors.

 - 1. Limited Liability :- Limited liability of shareholder reduces the degree of risk borne by him. - Transfer of Interest :- Easy transferability of shares increases the attractiveness of shares for investment. - 3.
-Perpetual Existence :- Existence of a company is not affected by the death, insanity.
+Perpetual Existence: Existence of a company is not affected by the death, insanity.
 Insolvency of member or change of membership.
 Company can be liquidated only as per the provisions of companies Act. - 4.
-Scope for expansion :- A company can collect huge amount of capital from unlimited no. of members who are ready to invest because of limited liability, easy transferability and chances of high return.
+Scope for Expansion :- A company can collect huge amount of capital from unlimited number of members who are ready to invest because of limited liability, easy transferability and chances of high return.